dome9/cloud-bots-azure/README.md

 ## Multiple Accounts

-If you are onboarding several Azure accounts, repeat step 4 (Assign Roles), above, for each account.
+If you are deploying CloudBots on  several Azure subscriptions, repeat step 4 (Assign Roles), above, for each subscription.

 # Setup your Dome9 account